 1) Request an official electronic transcript through the Registrar’s Office.
 It is $10 and will be delivered to your inbox instantly.
 From there, you can download as a PDF and attach to your Fulbright application.

-2) Request an official transcript in-person from the Registrar’s Office in Trojan Hall (TRO) Lobby.
-The office is open M-F 8:30am-5pm.
+2) Request an official transcript in-person from the Office of Academic Records and Registrar in John Hubbard Hall (JHH) from 9:00 a.m. – 5 p.m., Monday – Friday.
 Let them know the transcript is for Academic Honors and Fellowships and you will receive the transcript for free.
 Scan and attach the transcript to your Fulbright application.